 Stage 3 is about enabling the interoperability of AIs with each other and other software, thus unlocking new and richer use cases.

 Because we focused on what explainability enables in AI, we did not discuss regulation.
-However it is important to note that initiatives such as the European GDPR pave the way for a "right to explanation" which will require, at least in some cases, a stage 2 requirement.
+However it is important to note that initiatives such as the European GDPR pave the way for a "right to explanation" (iapp.org/news/a/is-there-a-right-to-explanation-for-machine-learning-in-the-gdpr) which will require, at least in some cases, a stage 2 requirement.
 We strongly believe that stage 2 explainability is a key to actually operationalize enterprise AI because it not only offers stronger guarantees in terms of data governance, but also facilitates involvement and support from users and domain experts impacted by such AI.

 Far from being just a constraint on AI design, explainability is actually an opportunity to develop AIs that actually deliver value to Humans.